ytDevelopment-ET/EthiopianCalendar/README.md

 1. Extract the files on your server's root directory
 2. Go to your browser and navigate to **index.php**
-3. You will get current day in GC & EC format
+3. You will get current date in GC & EC format

 > Use the following code to convert GC to EC